ankmish/Namami-Gange/README.md

 * Now from your chatBot on browser send command as specified in ```help.py``` (select stream message not private).
 * In announcement field, write ```welcome```.
 * Now enjoy using Zulip ChatBot.
+* See screenshots to see how to enter your commands in zulip bot.